WCIX: News operation

 On April 7, 2005, WCIA began airing the market's first prime time newscast on WCFN.
 Known on-air as Primetime News at 9, the broadcast originated from the main studios in Champaign but was targeted specifically at a Springfield-based audience.
 The name was altered to myCFN News at 9 in September 2006 to reflect WCFN's affiliation change to MyNetworkTV.

-There would not be any competition in the time slot until September 11, 2006 when rival ABC affiliates WICS/WICD began co-producing a nightly prime time newscast at 9 on Fox affiliates WRSP/WCCU.
+There would not be any competition in the time slot until September 11, 2006, when rival ABC affiliates WICS/WICD began co-producing a nightly prime time newscast at 9 on Fox affiliates WRSP/WCCU.
 That program was based out of WICS' Springfield studios but, unlike WCFN's show, featured market-wide coverage (including contributions from WICD reporters based in Champaign).
 However, there was a separate weeknight weather forecast segment seen on WRSP and WCCU that was specifically geared towards the Springfield and Champaign areas, respectively.

 Also in 2006, WCIA began airing an hour-long extension of its weekday morning newscast at 7 a.m. on WCFN.
 This originally included a simulcast of the 6 o'clock hour of The Morning Show from WCIA.
 At the end of the first hour, viewers were always reminded to flip the channel to WCFN which offers a local alternative to the national morning programs seen on the big three networks.
 In 2007, another hour was added to the show which can now be seen from 7 until 9.

 In 2009, WCIA announced it would cancel myCFN News at 9 and launch a new sixty-minute newscast weeknights at 7 on WCFN beginning September 28.
 As a result, MyNetworkTV programming now airs out-of-pattern, via an hour tape delay, from 8 to 10 p.m.
 The broadcast would eventually be reduced to 30 minutes in length.
 On October 24, 2012, WCIA upgraded local news production to high definition level.
 However, WCIX's newscasts were initially seen over-the-air in a letterboxed format because its main channel only transmitted in 4:3 standard definition until it was upgraded to full HD in 2015.
-WRSP/WCCU added competition to the weekday morning news race on January 20, 2014 after WICS began producing a two-hour extension of its morning show on the Fox affiliates.
-In addition to WCIA's main facilities, it operates bureaus in Springfield (on East Edwards Street near the Illinois State Capitol) and Decatur (on North Water Street).
+WRSP/WCCU added competition to the weekday morning news race on January 20, 2014, after WICS began producing a two-hour extension of its morning show on the Fox affiliates.
+In addition to WCIA's main facilities, it operates bureaus in Springfield (on West Edwards Street near the Illinois State Capitol) and Decatur (on North Water Street).

 In September 2017, the station moved its newscast from 7 to 9 p.m.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WCIX and WCIA broadcast two shared channels (MyNetworkTV on 49.1 and 3.2 and CBS on 49.2 and 3.1) and two unique diginets each.
+Also broadcast on the WCIX multiplex is a subchannel of WRSP-TV as part of the market's ATSC 3.0 (NextGen TV) hosting arrangement.

 WCIX-DT1 and WCIA-DT2 both broadcast in 1080i, upscaled from MyNetworkTV's default 720p format.